Tearsheet

 AI Analysis | Feedback

-Steve Fife has over three decades of financial leadership experience.
-He joined LifeVantage as Chief Financial Officer in March 2017, was appointed Interim Chief Executive Officer in September 2020, and became permanent CEO in February 2021.
-Prior to LifeVantage, he served as Chief Financial Officer and Chief Operating Officer at Evidera, Inc., a private equity-sponsored professional services firm.
-He also held CFO positions at publicly traded companies such as Active Power, Inc. and LECG, and held senior financial roles at Gilead Sciences, Amkor Technologies, and JDS Uniphase.
-He began his career as a Senior Audit Manager at Deloitte & Touche.
-He is a Certified Public Accountant (inactive) and holds a Bachelor of Science degree in Accounting from Brigham Young University.
+Steve Fife joined LifeVantage as Chief Financial Officer in 2017 and transitioned to President and Chief Executive Officer in 2020 or 2021.
+Before joining LifeVantage, he served as Chief Financial Officer and Chief Operating Officer at Evidera, Inc., a private equity-sponsored professional services firm.
+He also held the role of Chief Financial Officer for several publicly traded companies, including Active Power, Inc. and LECG.
+Additionally, he held senior financial positions at Gilead Sciences, Amkor Technologies, and JDS Uniphase.
+Steve Fife is an inactive Certified Public Accountant.
+He is slated to retire in April 2026 after nine years with LifeVantage.

 Carl Aure, Chief Financial Officer

 Carl Aure was appointed Chief Financial Officer of LifeVantage in October 2021.
-He possesses over 24 years of finance and accounting experience, including more than 15 years in the direct selling industry.
-Before joining LifeVantage, he served as Chief Accounting Officer for New Age, Inc., a social selling company.
-He joined New Age in 2018 as Senior Vice President, Corporate Controller, following its acquisition of Morinda Holdings, Inc., where he held various finance and accounting roles from 2005 to 2018.
-Earlier in his career, he spent eight years at KPMG, LLP, most recently as Senior Manager.
-He is a Certified Public Accountant and holds a Master of Professional Accountancy from the University of Utah.
+He brings over 24 years of finance and accounting experience, with more than 15 years in the direct selling industry.
+Prior to LifeVantage, he was the Chief Accounting Officer for New Age, Inc., a social selling company.
+He joined New Age in 2018 as Senior Vice President, Corporate Controller, following its acquisition of Morinda Holdings, Inc., where he had held various finance and accounting roles from 2005 to 2018.
+Earlier in his career, Mr. Aure spent eight years at KPMG, LLP, most recently as a Senior Manager.
+He is a Certified Public Accountant.

 Kristen Cunningham, Chief Sales Officer